kairoaraujo/archived-site/content/pages/about.rst

 I really love Information Technology/Open Source and I have the pleasure to work with IT.
 I work managing systems and solving problems since 1999. :)
-I current work at IBM Poland as AIX / Linux Senior IT Specialist managing servers, high availability, critical mission and developing automation to my team/project.
+I current work at IBM Poland as Python Developer/Solution Engineer, previously asAIX / Linux Senior IT Specialist.

 More about my career and skills, please check out my LinkedIn http://linkedin.com/in/kairoaraujo